 1.10.2.1.
 FPOM Coordination.
 The FPP is effective year-round and revisions are coordinated with FPOM, which includes the Corps, NOAA Fisheries, USFWS, BPA, state fish agencies, tribes, and other interested parties.
 The annual revision process begins in October and the final FPP is issued on/about March 1, although the FPP may be revised at different times by amendment.
-Suggested revisions should be submitted to FPOM for consideration by the Corps.
-Draft FPP revisions will be provided for a minimum two-week regional review before publication.
+Suggested revisions should be submitted to FPOM chairs for consideration by the Corps.
+Draft FPP revisions will be provided to FPOM members by FPOM chairs for a minimum two-week regional review before revision is published and added to the FPP.
 FPP revisions are provided to TMT for use as part of the overall river operation plan.
 Sections dealing with special operational requirements also will be included in the Action Agency Water Management Plans.